Monday, June 27, 2016

 END SPOILERS

-I've known for a while that I want to go back and play The Longest Journey and Dreamfall, partly because this game is so darn good and also because Rahul recommended it.
+I've known for a while that I want to go back and play The Longest Journey and Dreamfall, partly because this game is so darn good and also because Naomi recommended it.
 I feel even more motivated now.
 The developers have set up a really clever narrative situation where it can retroactively make sense to play the games in this order, so I won't necessarily feel like I'm backtracking and covering the stuff I'd missed before, but actually extending the end of this wonderful story I've just finished.

 Of course, if I do that, I'm certain that I'll also play through Dreamfall Chapters again.
 There are some very specific things that I want to do differently next time around, and I'm also curious to see how many other things can change based on my actions.